Climate & Sustainability Action Plan

 of schools and centers at Penn have set Academic Climate Commitments

-Year that Penn’s solar PPA was operational, powering the majority of the total electricity demand of the academic campus and Penn Health System with renewable energy.
+Year that Penn’s solar PPA was operational, generating approximately 420,000 MWh, roughly equivalent to 70% of the total electricity demand of the academic campus and the University of Pennsylvania Health System

 reduction in building-related emissions as a result of on-campus conservation strategies plus a lower-carbon energy supply